At least 3 killed in blasts in Russia's Belgorod near Ukraine - governor | Science-Environment

 At least three people were killed and dozens of residential buildings damaged in the Russian city of Belgorod near the Ukraine border, the regional governor said, after reports of several blasts in the city.

-At least four people were injured and two hospitalized, including a 10-year-old boy, Gladkov said.
+At least four people were injured and two hospitalised, including a 10-year-old boy, Gladkov said.
 Reuters could not independently verify the reports.
 There was no immediate reaction from Ukraine to the reports.

+"The sound was so strong that I jumped up, I woke up, got very scared and started screaming," a resident of the city told Reuters, adding the blasts took place around 3 a.m. local time.
+"The missile hit residential buildings about 20 metres from my house ....
+All the windows in our house were shattered, the doors came out of the alignment."

 Belgorod, a city of nearly 400,000 some 40 km (25 miles) north of the border with Ukraine, is the administrative centre of the Belgorod region.
 Since Russia launched it invasion on Feb.
 24, there have been numerous reports of attacks on Belgorod and other regions bordering Ukraine, with Moscow accusing Kyiv of carrying out the strikes.